Raza-Voary/cloneZoom/plan.md

-5-Add the ability to allow others to stream their video 6-Add styling
+5-Add the ability to allow others to stream their video

+    Use socket.io (library)to have a real time communication in the same chanel

+6-Add styling
 7-Add the ability to create message
 8-Add mute button